02madmax/ReadMeGenerator/README.md

 ## Contributing

-undefined
+All contributions are welcome, if more prompts are added be sure to follow the format provided

 ## Tests

-In order to test this application please refer to the usage information
+To test this application refer to the usage information

 ## Questions